DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 ### Locally Installed Browsers

 TestCafe can automatically detect popular browsers installed on the local computer.
-You can use a short name - *browser alias* - to identify these browsers when launching tests.
+You can use a short name - *browser alias* - to identify these browsers when you launch tests.

 The following table lists browsers that can be detected automatically.